 * Launched a comprehensive marketing and angler education initiative to promote Mille Lacs as a world-class trophy smallmouth bass fishery through roadside billboards, Facebook, print media in local newspapers, and our website and social and electronic media.
 Our message is simple: Free the Fighter.

-* We have exhibited at the NW Minneapolis Sport show (2016,2017) and gave seminars to inform the general angling public the challenges Mille Lacs faces from over-harvest.
+* We exhibited at the NW Minneapolis Sport show for two years and gave seminars to inform the general angling public the challenges Mille Lacs faces from over-harvest.
 Our goal has been to create angler awareness of our issues to preserve and protect this wonderful fishery.

 * MLSA suggested to the MN DNR last year that the #1 Smallmouth Lake in the nation deserves lake management discussion and decisions to be based on sound scientific data -- not speculation or political agendas.

 * MLSA volunteers are assisting the MN DNR in conducting a comprehensive smallmouth bass population study on Mille Lacs.
 When completed we will have scientific data that will tell us: -- Total population of smallmouth bass; Size distribution of the population; Growth rates of smallmouth bass; Geographical distribution.
 We expect results of the study in 2018.